 Likes and Dislikes

 - That feeling of being in the zone, that total focus when you’re working on a deliverable

 - Flowers and plants on my desk (girly, I know :))

 - My semi-regular gaming meets with friends

 - Manners.
 Manners denote generic consideration and respect, and that matters (to me)

 Iread.
 A lot.
 I don’t have a TV.
-I have yet to read 50 Shades of Grey.I have tried to deal with this obvious ordeal by reading anything from Matt Taibbi to Patrick Rothfuss to Gillian Flynn to Jay Rayner to Andrew Vachss to Umberto Eco and …well, almost anything, really.
-Books are still one of the best mental escapes around, and my analog and digital bookshelves creak.
-Because of my book habit, language matters to me; I am fairly concise both written and spoken – which means I will ask for what I need or want.
-I’m not big on the whole passive-aggressive “let me guess what you need by you not saying it” and avoid it like the plague.
-(And prefer others do too)
+I have yet to read 50 Shades of Grey.
+Or Twilight.
+I have tried to deal with this obvious ordeal by reading anything from Matt Taibbi to Patrick Rothfuss to Gillian Flynn to Jay Rayner to Andrew Vachss to Umberto Eco and …well, almost anything, really.
+Right now, summer 2022, I am hugely into Brandon Sanderson and retro-reading Patricia Cornwell.
+Books are still one of the best mental escapes around, and my analogue and digital bookshelves creak, and my Kindle cries for mercy.
+Because of my book habit, language matters to me; I like to invent words and phrases, but I have to admit I have never been near the sheer genius of covfefe, and it’s only recently I learned that huge is spelt with a Y.